What is oil palm?

 Why does palm olein sometimes turn ‘cloudy’?
 Is it still safe for consumption?

-This is a natural physical transformation of the oil at lower temperature (or in cold climate) and it poses no harmful effect on health.
+This is a natural physical transformation of the oil at low temperatures (or in cold climate) and it poses no harmful effect on health.
 At even lower temperatures, the cloudy oil becomes solid.
 Indeed, this process is reversible – once the temperature is raised beyond the cloud point, the cloudiness will start to disappear.
 It is therefore safe to consume palm olein.
 This is similar to the water-ice phenomenon.

 How can palm olein be prevented from becoming ‘cloudy’?